michaeljclark/rv8/README.md

 About
 -------------

-rv8 - RISC-V simulator for x86-64
+RISC-V simulator for x86-64

-The suite contains simple decoupled libraries and command line tools for creating instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders, a JIT assembler, LaTeX documentation, a metadata based RISC-V disassembler, a histogram tool for generating statistics on RISC-V ELF executables, a RISC-V proxy syscall simulator and a RISC-V full system emulator that implements the RISC-V 1.9.1 privileged specification.
+The suite contains simple decoupled libraries and command line tools for creating instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders, a JIT assembler, LaTeX documentation, a metadata based RISC-V disassembler, a histogram tool for generating statistics on RISC-V ELF executables, a RISC-V proxy syscall simulator, a RISC-V full system emulator that implements the RISC-V 1.9.1 privileged specification and an x86-64 binary translator.

-RISC-V Meta is the starting point for a RISC-V binary translation and security sandboxing investigation.

 The future goals of the RISC-V Meta project are: